 The stages of DR can be classified using the International Classification of DR Scale shown in Table 1.
-Based on this Classification, referral decision can be used in high resource settings (Table 2a), and low-/intermediate settings (Table 2b).
+Based on this Classification, referral decisions can be made (Table 2).
 It is important to remember that advanced stages of DR and DME may be present even in patients who are not experiencing visual symptoms.
-An online self-directed course on the grading of diabetic retinopathy is available at: drgrading.iehu.unimelb.edu.au.
+An online self-directed course on the grading of diabetic retinopathy is available at: drgrading.iehu.unimelb.edu.au